MaxLeap/vertx-rpc/README.md

 });
 ```

-full example could be found [here]().
+full example could be found [here](https://github.com/stream1984/vertx-rpc-example).

 The more detail
 =========

-We only dependency `Protostuff` as Codec, default we using protobuf, you can also specify JSON as wire protocol both client and server.
+We only dependency `Protostuff` as Codec, default we using protobuf, you can also specify JSON as wire protocol both on client and server.

 ```java
     new RPCServerOptions(vertx).setWireProtocol(WireProtocol.JSON))